-28. Dividend
+29. Dividend

-During the year, cash dividend of AED 6.88 million (AED 5 fils per share) was paid to the shareholders for the year 2015 (2015: AED 13.75 million, AED 10 fils per share for 2014).
+At the Annual General Meeting held on 21 March 2017, Shareholders approved a cash dividend of AED 9.63 million (AED 7 fils per share) for the year 2016 (2016: AED 6.88 million, AED 5 fils per share for 2015).
+Shareholders also approved Board of Directors remuneration of AED 500,000 for 2016 (2015: Nil).

-The Board of Directors propose that a dividend of AED 7 fils per share amounting to AED 9.63 million to be paid to the shareholders in 2017.
-Further, the Board of Directors' purpose remuneration of AED 0.5 million (2015: Nil) for 2016.
+The Board of Directors propose that a dividend of AED 7 fils per share amounting to AED 9.63 million for 2017 to be paid to the shareholders in 2018.
+Further, the Board of Directors propose remuneration of AED 0.45 million (2016: AED 0.5 million) for 2017.
 These are subject to approval by the shareholders at the Annual General Meeting and have not been included as a liability in these financial statements.

-29. Reclassification
+30. Reclassification

-The following balances in the statement of financial position for the prior period have been reclassified to conform to the current period presentation.
+The following balances in the statement of income for the prior period have been reclassified to conform to the current period presentation.